dotmesh-io/brand-design/logos/README.md

 and you wish to place on a light coloured background, please use the files that contain 'small' in their name.

-_Note:_: Negative styles don't require a unqiue small version.
+_Note:_: Negative styles don't require a unique small version.